 The physical therapist assistant is a skilled paraprofessional health-care worker who, under the supervision of a physical therapist, carries out the patient's treatment program.
 The extent to which the physical therapist assistant is involved in treatment depends upon the supervising therapist.

 A planned patient-care program is carried out by the assistant, following established procedures.
 Duties of the physical therapist assistant include: training patients in exercises and activities of normal daily living; conducting treatments; utilizing special equipment; assisting in performing tests, evaluations, and complex treatment procedures; observing and reporting the patient's responses.

 The other members of the rehabilitation team include the occupational therapist, nurse, speech and hearing therapist, respiratory therapist, recreational therapist, physician, social worker, chaplain, vocational counselor, dietitian, and psychologist.
 This team has as its objective the optimum functional restoration and rehabilitation of patients disabled by illness or injury.

 The field of physical therapy offers careers for men and women who are interested in medical science and who enjoy working with people.
 Physical therapist assistants are in demand.
 Graduates have a wide range of employment opportunities with medical groups, hospitals, rehabilitation centers, outpatient clinics, national and state agencies, and schools of physical therapy.

 The physical therapist assistant program is 15 months in length and leads to the associate in science degree.
 The program begins with the sophomore year.
 Instruction begins in June; graduation is the following June.
 Program completion occurs when clinical affiliations are completed, usually by the end of September.
-Learn more about our PTA program by clicking the icon on the left.

 Supervised clinical experience is obtained in a variety of settings during the program.
 Students complete a two-week practicum and three major clinical assignments, each six weeks in length.